rawles/edit.tf/README.md

 way, please comment on issue #3 so that everybody can suggest ways for you to help.

+Another very useful way to help is to read
+[the issues for which opinions are currently sought](https://github.com/rawles/teletext-editor/labels/opinions%20sought) and contribute to the discussion.
+The more opinions we have on how we can develop the editor, the more likely we're going to make it into a useful tool for everyone.

 ## Hints, tips and caveats

 * The editor allows you to edit the whole frame, but if you are preparing